kabiromohd/Nigeria-Housing-Price-Prediction/README.md

 By participating in this hackathon, you have the opportunity to make a significant impact on the operations and growth of Wazobia Real Estate Limited.
 Your data-driven solution will empower the company to overcome their pricing challenges, improve their market position, and deliver enhanced value to their customers.

-The hackathon was organised by Data Scientists Network, formerly known as Data Science Nigeria (DSN) (datasciencenigeria.org)
+The hackathon was organised by Data Scientists Network, formerly known as Data Science Nigeria (DSN) (datasciencenigeria.org).
+Hackathon ended months ago

 [PROJECT DATA LINK](https://zindi.africa/competitions/free-ai-classes-in-every-city-hackathon-2023/data)